PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 For your knowledge, know that `git stash` also has other commands like `pop` and `apply`.
 `apply` allows you to reapply the changes stored, whereas `pop`, runs apply followed by drop when there are no conflicts.

+### Remove a mistake made by a local commit

+Let's say you have committed something locally but not pushed it yet, and you realise that it was a mistake, you can easily delete it with `git reset`.

+The exact command would be `git reset --hard HEAD~N` where N is the number of commits you want to delete.
+Be careful because you won't be able to retrieve it after the fact.
+This could also be used to remove sensitive information, but you would have to rewrite the commit history which isn't that great.

+### Remove a mistake made by a pushed commit

+First go ahead and add a file named `step2.txt` with "This is a bug", written in it, commit it and push it.

+Remember how we said that making small commits was a good thing, well this is where making small commits comes in handy.
+Well now you will learn how to revert a commit, which allows fixing bugs easily.

+#### :pushpin: Tasks:

+Let's assume that the step2.txt was not intended to be pushed, you can simply go ahead and use `git revert` on the commit to revert the changes and get back to the state without this commit.

+Go ahead and use `git revert` on your last commit.

 ## Step 3 - Branches

+### :bookmark_tabs: Description:

 Now that you know new things about git, you may want to improve your workflow and use branches.